 04 – Curry

 One in seven curries bought in the UK is a Chicken Tikka Masala, which, according to some surveys, makes it one of the nation’s favourite curries.
-Most people will buy their curry from a local takeaway – you can try your local takeaway by clicking here – because it’s a taste that can rarely be replicated at home.
+Most people will buy their curry from a local takeaway.
+Because it’s a taste that can rarely be replicated at home.

 03 – The Full English Breakfast